kinfungchan/multi-time-step-integration/README.md

 <p align="center">
     <b>Fig 2: One-dimensional heterogeneous domain split into two subdomains with a half sine boundary condition </b>
 </p>
 You can expect the following .gif output after running the code.
+A half sine wave travels from the left to the right with the domains varying in material properties.

 ![MultiTimeStep GIF](Updated_Multi-time-step.gif)

 ## Implementations from Literature
-For comparison an integer subcycling algorithm is also implemented, that uses interpolated velocities as seen in (Belytschko, 1979)
+For comparison an integer subcycling algorithm is also implemented, that uses interpolated velocities as seen in the paper by Belytschko, Ted, H-J. Yen, and R. Mullen.
+"Mixed methods for time integration."
+Computer Methods in Applied Mechanics and Engineering 17 (1979): 259-275

 ## Running from Notebooks
 For those who prefer the use of Jupyter Notebooks, or would like to delve further into the equations of the